B-36 Peacemaker Museum: Original purpose of the museum

 The museum was originally created to preserve and display the last Convair B-36 built.
 Of 386 B-36s built from 1945 to 1954, only four intact examples survive.
 B-36-J-III 52-2827 City of Fort Worth was built in Fort Worth, Texas in 1954.
 The aircraft was accepted by the Air Force on August 14, 1954 and was retired on 12, February 1959.
 It was displayed at Amon Carter Field, later Greater Southwest International Airport, from 1959 until the late 1970s, when it was moved to Carswell Air Force Base.
 Exposed to the extremes of Texas weather, the giant aircraft slowly deteriorated.
 In the early 1990s the aircraft was disassembled and moved indoors to hangar space at the factory where it was built, donated by Lockheed Aircraft.
-A group of dedicated volunteers, many of them retired Convair employees who had worked on the original B-36 assembly line, spent 40,000 person-hours restoring the plane.
+A group of dedicated volunteers, many of them retired Convair employees who had worked on the original B-36 assembly line, spent 40,000 man-hours restoring the plane.